DevExpress-Examples/asp-net-web-forms-grid-change-column-filter-in-code/Readme.md

 ![Filtered Grid](grid-filter-criteria.png)

 In this example, editors below the grid allow users to specify a filter criterion for a column.
 When a user clicks the **Filter** button, the criterion is applied.
-Criteria applied to other columns do not change.
+Filters applied to other columns do not change.

 ## Implementation Details

-To programatically modify a column's filter criterion, you need to split the grid filter expression into column filter criteria.
+To modify a column's filter in code, you need to split the grid filter expression into column filter criteria.
 You can use the non-published `CriteriaColumnAffinityResolver.SplitByColumnNames` method for this purpose.
 The method receives the filter expression as a parameter and returns a value of the `Tuple<CriteriaOperator, IDictionary<string, CriteriaOperator>>` type.
 The tuple's first item is a criteria operator that cannot be parsed during the internal logic execution.
-Usually it is null.
+Usually, it is null.
 The second item is a dictionary that stores parsed criteria operators and column names.

 1. Call the `SplitByColumnNames` method to get a dictionary of column filter criteria.